 Today I’m so excited to share a tutorial with you for a homemade candle inside my favorite tea tin.
 This is a fun project to do with friends and makes a great gift for a foodie friend!
+The DIY Tea Tin Candle will be a gift that keeps on giving each time it is used.

 Watch this in-depth tutorial to see how I make my tea tin candle: